Wamba-OS/AmazonWebScraper/README.md

 2. Set your active directory to wherever you installed the repository

-3. Activate virtual environment (either yours or the one in the repository): "amazon_venv\Scripts\activate"

-4. Navigate to the Django project folder:
+3. Navigate to the Django project folder:
-"cd amazon_web_scraper"
+"cd AmazonWebScraper"

+4. Install Django locally (or use a virtual environment):
+"pip install -r requirements.txt"

 5. Run command to launch site:
 "python manage.py runserver"